AstroMeters/Fireworks2023/README.md

 > Calibration should be improved/checked with some better callibration sources.

+# Element recognisation in measured spectral profiles

+Estimation of elements from spectra is a critical part of this project.
+Specific elements are identified based on their unique spectral lines.
+This process involves comparing observed spectra against known spectral lines of various elements.
+By analyzing the position and intensity of these lines, it's possible to determine the composition of the substance being observed.

+>[!CAUTION]
+>I currently do not have  this part of project implemented in any form.
+During exploring of availible options, I found it difficult to find an accessible spectrum catalog for this purpose.
+If you have any tips or ideas on how to solve this, I would appreciate any suggestions and comments.
+>
+>Also, I am still unsure whether the resolution and quality of the measured spectra allow for such an analysis.

 # Observed problems
 During the measurement process, the following problems of this approach were identified: